 Diagnosing autoimmune encephalitis can be challenging, as the symptoms may mimic those of other neurological conditions.

-The symptoms of encephalitis can vary depending on the severity of the inflammation and the specific areas of the brain affected.
+According to the CDC (2024), the symptoms of encephalitis can vary depending on the severity of the inflammation and the specific areas of the brain affected.
 Some common signs and symptoms include:

 If you or someone you know experiences these symptoms, it is crucial to seek immediate medical attention, as encephalitis can be a life-threatening condition requiring prompt treatment.